The Philosophy & Mission

 LA MENNAIS HALL

 La Mennais Hall (1960) is the residence of the Brothers of Christian Instruction who are assigned to the University.
-A number of faculty offices are also housed in La Mennais.
+The Office of Integrated Marketing & Communications and number of faculty offices are also housed in La Mennais.

 HOOVER HISTORICAL CENTER/WALSH UNIVERSITY